As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Is Quartz a Solid or a Liquid?

-After reading the previous passage, you can assume that quartz can occur in a liquid state also, but it is not true.
+After reading the previous passage, you can assume that quartz can occur in a liquid state also, but this is not true.

-Quartz occurs in a solid-state only.
-Definition of mineral is a solid, natural, inorganic substance with a regularly repeated inner structure.
+Quartz occurs in a solid state only.
+The definition of a mineral is a solid, natural, inorganic substance with a regularly repeated inner structure.
 When magma is liquid, it is a mixture of many elements (not only Si and O).
 When these two elements crystallize into solid material, they can be called quartz.

 How Long Does It Take For Quartz to Form